Ph.D. (2010) Ecology & Evolutionary Biology; Cornell University

 57. YY Yau, DM Baker, B Thibodeau (accepted) Quantifying the impact of anthropogenic atmospheric nitrogen deposition on the generation of hypoxia under future emission scenarios in Chinese coastal waters.
 Environmental Science & Technology

-56. I Conti-Jerpe, PD Thompson, CWM Wong, NL Oliveira, NN Duprey, MA Moynihan, DM Baker (in press) Trophic strategy and bleaching resistance in reef-building corals.
-Science Advances
+56. I Conti-Jerpe, PD Thompson, CWM Wong, NL Oliveira, NN Duprey, MA Moynihan, DM Baker (2020) Trophic strategy and bleaching resistance in reef-building corals.
+Science Advances 6 (15), eaaz5443

 55. CJ Freeman, CG Easson, KO Matterson, RW Thacker, DM Baker, V Paul (in press) Microbial symbionts and ecological divergence of Caribbean sponges: A new perspective on an ancient association.
-ISMEJ
+The ISME Journal

 54. A Wang*, IE Conti-Jerpe, JL Richards, DM Baker (accepted) Phestilla subodiosus, sp. nov., (Nudibranchia: Trinchesiidaea) a corallivorous pest species in the aquarium trade.
 Zookeys